-- 74. All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's or college's safeguarding provision and know that such concerns will be taken seriously by the senior leadership team. - 75.
-Appropriate whistleblowing procedures should be put in place for such concerns to be raised with the school's or college's senior leadership team. - 76.
-Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them: - general guidance on whistleblowing can be found via: Advice on Whistleblowing the NSPCC's what you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally, or have concerns about the way a concern is being handled by their school or
+- 72. All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding provision and know that such concerns will be taken seriously by the senior leadership team. - 73.
+Appropriate whistleblowing procedures should be put in place for such concerns to be raised with the school or college's senior leadership team. - 74.
+Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them: - general advice on whistleblowing can be found at whistleblowing for employees - the NSPCC Whistleblowing Advice Line is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally, or have concerns about the way a concern is being handled by their school or college.
+Staff can call 0800 028 0285 and the line is available from 08:00 to